 Do Ontarians still remember what true wilderness looks like?
 Lake Superior’s north shore offers a much-needed reminder.

 Norway maples may be pretty but they are greedy and fast-spreading, pushing out native trees from Ontario’s woodlots and putting entire ecosystems at risk.
 Is it time for a ban?

 Wild pigs are on the move in Ontario’s countryside, leaving a trail of habitat destruction and agricultural damage.
 But there is still time to stop the invaders before they go hog wild.

-ON Nature’s contributors include award-winning journalists and photographers, experienced conservationists, and scientists recognized for their expertise in botany, ornithology and other nature-related fields.
-ON Nature brings readers closer to nature by exploring Ontario’s natural species and spaces, and providing insight on timely conservation issues.
+ON Nature magazine is an award-winning quarterly that brings readers closer to nature by exploring Ontario’s natural species and spaces, and providing insight on pressing conservation issues.